seanwhs/Tutorials/NextJS/Next-JS-Tutorial/NextJS-16-for-Absolute-Beginners/Part1-Execution-Environments.md

 Database Constraints
 ```

-For example:
+The same rule may exist in three different places.

+Example:

 ```text
 "Username must be at least 8 characters"
 ```

-might exist:
+exists in:

-* in React
+* React,
-* in the API
+* the API,
-* in the database schema
+* the database schema.

 ---

 ## Loading States Everywhere

-React developers quickly become familiar with this pattern:
+React developers become familiar with:

 ```tsx
 const [loading, setLoading] =